Credit Risk Analysis with Machine Learning¶

 For the XGBoost model, we'll tune the following hyperparameters, according to the official documentation:

-- Maximum depth of a treemin_child_weight
+• max_depth - Maximum depth of a tree

 xgb = XGBClassifier()